renuyadavwxyz/renuyadavwxyz.github.io/_pages/about.md

   - /about.html
 ---

-I am doing my PhD in Mathematics at the University of Bremen (Germany), under the supervision of Anke Pohl.
-I am interested in Ergodic Theory and its applications to ....
-My main research topics are
+Moin, I am a second-year PhD in the <a href= "https://www.uni-bremen.de/dynamical-systems"> Dynamics Group </a> at the University of Bremen (Germany), under the supervision of<a href= "https://user.math.uni-bremen.de/apohl/"> Prof. Anke Pohl</a>.
+I am interested in the interdisplinary field of Ergodic Theory and Machine Learning.
+My main research topics are Koopman operator, kernel methods, error analysis.

+Prior to starting my PhD, I graduated from Indian Institute of Technology Kanpur in 2019 and worked as an R&D software developer in Singapore.

+If you are also interested in these topic and , feel free to get in touch.
 My email address is *lastname* "at" *uni-bremen.de*